Golf Clash Guide: Best Clubs, Stats, and Upgrading Strategies

 However, you need to be mindful of the strengths and weaknesses of every club.
 For example, The Amazon is the second-highest rated Rough Iron in terms of % Perfect Weighted, but its Ball Guide stat is very bad at just 2.5.

-Many players make the mistake of sinking all their coins into upgrading clubs to their max level so that the rewards you get will stop prioritizing them and go into other clubs.
+Many players make the mistake of sinking all their coins into upgrading clubs to max level so that rewards will stop prioritizing them and go into other clubs.
 From my own personal experience and everything I've read on Reddit and forums, don't do this.

-There are a small handful of clubs for each club type that are good and then the rest you'll never use.
+There are a small handful of clubs for each club type that are good -- but the rest you'll never use.
 Through the spreadsheet in this guide, it's pretty easy to identify which is which.

-However, you can't just get to Tour 7 by holding off on upgrading clubs.
+However, you can't just get to Tour 7 of Golf Clash by not upgrading clubs.
 You're going to need to upgrade what you have as sparingly as possible so you can squeak by matches until you get your hands on one of the elite clubs.
 Don't overdo it!
 You don't need to upgrade any lower-tier clubs past the point at which you're finding success with them.
 It's a waste of your resources.

-Golf Clash is a deep game that's going to require some foresight before you jump right in and start splurging coins on everything.
+Golf Clash is a deep game that's going to require some foresight before you jump right in and start splurging coins to upgrade every club.
 Save and make an upgrade plan for yourself.
 Focus on only the optimal clubs.
 Make use of the provided spreadsheet!

 Interested in more Golf Clash content?
 Check out more tips from these two Golf Clash guides: